BrokenShell/Labs_Prototype_DS_API/README.md

 ### Sprint 4 (Share)
 - Analyze: Validate the results of the machine learning model and making any necessary improvements.
 - Deploy: Register for an account at PythonAnywhere and deploy your machine learning API.
-- Defend: Wrap up the project with a final presentation.
+- Explain: Wrap up the project with a final video presentation.

 ---
 ### Required Components